liffiton/Gen-Ed/DEVELOPING.md

     - **gened/:** The code for the Gen-Ed framework itself, containing all code *shared* by all Gen-Ed applications.
 This includes functionality such as authentication, database management, and LTI integration.
-    - **codehelp/:** Code specific to the CodeHelp application, primarily focused on interfaces and functionality for specific queries made in CodeHelp.
-This covers both student users, instructors, and admin interfaces.
-    - **starburst/:** Code specific to the Starburst application.
+    - **components/:** Self-contained, reusable components providing specific features (e.g., code queries, tutors).
+Each application is built by combining a set of these components.
+    - **codehelp/, starburst/:** Application packages, each containing a Flask/Gen-Ed app factory that assembles and configures a set of components from `src/components/` to create a complete application.
-    - **[dir]/templates:** Jinja2 templates, with templates in an
+    - **[dir]/templates:** Jinja2 templates.
+Templates in an
-      application-specific directory often extending base templates in `src/gened/templates`.
+      application-specific or component-specific directory often extend base templates found in `src/gened/templates`.
     - **[dir]/migrations:** Database migration scripts.
-Scripts in `src/gened/migrations/` apply to the common schema, while scripts in an application-specific directory (e.g., `src/codehelp/migrations/`) apply only to that application's schema.
-These are applied using the custom migration command: `flask --app [application] migrate`.
+Scripts in `src/gened/migrations/` apply to the common schema.
+Component-specific migrations are located in subdirectories within `src/components/[component_name]/migrations/`, and application-specific migrations can be found in `src/[application_name]/migrations/`.
+All are applied using the custom migration command: `flask --app [application] migrate`.
-- **dev/:** Includes scripts and tools for development tasks, such as testing prompts and evaluating models.
 - **tests/:** Contains unit and integration tests for the Gen-Ed framework and the CodeHelp applications.
 Most tests are executed on instances of CodeHelp, even when testing functionality solely contained in `src/gened/`, and Starburst is not tested.
+- **dev/:** Includes scripts and tools for development tasks, such as testing prompts and evaluating models.

 ### src/gened/

-- **base.py:** `create_app_base()` is an application factory that instantiates
-  a base Flask app for an application like CodeHelp or Starburst to further build on and customize.
+- **base.py:** Defines the `GenEdAppBuilder` class, which application factories in each app's `__init__.py` use to build and configure a Flask app with Gen-Ed components.
 - **schema_common.sql:** The initial database schema for tables common to all Gen-Ed applications.
 Used when creating a new database with `flask initdb`.